onestardao/WFGY/Avatar/docs/README.md

 Use this when the question is:

-1. what docs page should I open next
+1. what Docs page should I open next
 2. where should I go after startup
-3. when should I jump from docs into research or eval
+3. when should I jump from Docs into Research or Eval

 ---